old_tid

 Nominations were reviewed by the Student Impact Award Committee, which was composed of representatives from AVSSU, FGSA, GALDSU and the Office of the Assistant Dean, Equity Diversity and Inclusion.
 The mandate of the selection committee is to help Daniels advance values of equity and inclusion by ensuring that the candidates selected meet or exceed the award criteria.

-In addition to the Impact Fellows, this year’s process also included an IDEA identity mark competition.
+In addition to the IDEAS Impact Fellows, this year’s process also included an IDEAS identity mark competition.
 The selected design, created by third-year BAAS student Ivan Tsang (Specialist in architectural studies, comprehensive stream).

 IDEAS Impact Award identity mark